 During a trust administration, a trustee may have to deal with real estate, cash, stock, and other assets.
 In addition, living trusts in Anaheim may include tangible personal property.
 These assets are an important factor in the trust administration process.
-Even if the personal property does not have a high financial value, the sentimental value may be very significant to the beneficiaries of the trust.
+Even if these assets do not have a high financial value, the sentimental value may be very significant to the beneficiaries of the trust.
 As a result, failing to handle personal property in the correct manner could result in costly disputes among the beneficiaries and trustees.

-- Will the storage of the personal property incur any costs?
+- Will the storage of this property incur any costs?
 If so, does the living trust dictate how those expenses should be paid?

-- Should insurance on the personal property be maintained during the trust administration?
+- Should insurance on this type of property be maintained during the trust administration?

 - Does the delivery of the personal property incur any costs, and, if so, does the Anaheim living trust outline how it should be paid?